Scalingo/documentation/_posts/app/2000-01-01-sending-emails.md

 server, we are not an email provider.
 If you try to use the `sendmail` executable, you will not find it.

-However it's is totally possible to send email, thanks to an external SMTP server.
+However it is is totally possible to send emails, thanks to an external SMTP server.

 ## Use of an external SMTP server